xerial/blog/source/_posts/2014-03-26-buidling-multi-module-projects-in-sbt.markdown

 title: "Buidling multi-module projects in sbt"
 date: 2014-03-26 17:20:30 +0900
 comments: true
-categories: sbt
+categories:
 ---

 In [the previous post]({% post_url 2014-03-24-sbt %}), I introduced how to use `sbt` for building Java projects.
-In response to this article my colleagues asked me on how to build multi-module projects with sbt.
+In response to this article my colleagues in [Treasure Data](http://treasure-data.com/) asked me on how to build multi-module projects with sbt.
 So, today I will talk about this topic.

 Configuring multi-module projects with sbt is simple.
 In Maven, we need to write a parent pom.xml and child pom.xml files for all of the sub modules.
 In sbt you only need to prepare one project file (`build.sbt` or `projecct/Build.scala`).